Canadian Federal, Ontario Municipal and provincial Ontario Elections

 Canadian Housing Issues: Federal Election

-The next Federal election in Canada if the miniority govenment does not dissolve early will likely be in 2012
+The next Federal election in Canada will be Monday,October 21, 2019.

 Click on, Elections Canada, for federal election information from the Government of Canada, and